MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 ![match.png](media/match.png)

 #### Exploring the Match screen
-The Match screen includes several components.
+The Match screen includes several components as explored below.
+Once you complete editing those components hit the ***Run*** button at the buttom of the screen to execute all the matchings you have specificed.

 - **Match Pairs Diagram**: The diagram includes the hirarchy in which the match pairs will be matched.
     - Each of the entities is represented by a tile with the entity's name, number of records, end possibility to view those records by clicking the*eye* icon at the right button corner of the tile.
     - Each of the match percentages is specificed on top of the link that represents that match